liferay/liferay-docs/develop/tutorials/articles/maven/creating-liferay-themes-maven.markdown

 # Developing Liferay Theme Plugins with Maven [](id=developing-liferay-theme-plugins-with-maven-lp-6-2-develop-tutorial)

-So you're sitting in your armchair next to the fire, just as we described in the [Developing Liferay Plugins Using Maven](http://www.liferay.com) tutorial.
+So you're sitting in your armchair next to the fire, just as we described in the [introduction](http://www.liferay.com) to the Maven section of tutorials.
 Shadows dance on the tapestry-covered wall, and Lenore II (your cat) is purring atop the mantle.
 Yes, you're passing this cold winter's night in grand style (in front of your computer, of course).
 Now imagine yourself sitting on a cold hard metal chair inside an off-white cubicle with empty walls (you're still in front of your computer, of course).
 These two descriptions paint two very different pictures, but both describe what you're doing (sitting and computing).
 Changing the "scenery" of your portal sets the mood for your users.
 We'll show you how to develop your own theme plugin (i.e., your "scenery") using Maven so your portal has a lasting impression on anyone who visits.